Clay Pricing Breakdown 2026: Plans, Credits, and Total Cost of Ownership

 Who should choose Clay: RevOps teams with engineering resources who want maximum flexibility over their data workflows and are comfortable with ongoing platform maintenance.

 Who should choose a finished platform: Sales teams that want intelligence delivered ready to use, without dedicating headcount to building and maintaining enrichment workflows.
+If that sounds like you, start with our roundup of Clay alternatives or the head-to-head Clay vs Salesmotion comparison.

 Frequently Asked Questions

-How much does Clay actually cost per year?
+How much does Clay cost?

 Does Clay charge per user or per seat?